-Mekom Torah is a pioneering Jewish learning project founded in 2008 by Rabbi Helen Plotkin, in collaboration with Congregation Beth Israel of Media, Congregation Ohev Shalom of Wallingford, and Reconstructionist Rabbinical College.
+Mekom Torah is a pioneering Jewish learning project founded in 2008 by Rabbi Helen Plotkin, in collaboration with Congregation Beth Israel of Media, Congregation Ohev Shalom of Wallingford, and Reconstructing Judaism.
 It is built around a radically ancient vision of Jewish learning: Participation in learning is not a preparation for Jewish life, it is Jewish life.

 Mekom Torah approaches Judaism as a culture of learning.
 This perspective allows us to offer alternatives to the typical entry points of prayer, piety, or practice by creating new pathways to Jewish identity for the unaffiliated and new opportunities for inter-denominational contact.

 "Mekom Torah" is pronounced like this: McCOMB toe-RAH!

 It means "A Place of Torah."
 In Hebrew, it's מְקוֹם תּוֹרָה.

 The name comes from a passage in the ancient text, Pirkei Avot (The Ethics of the Fathers), Chapter 6 Mishna 9: